 Yes, certainly the standard has been changed but not dramatically.
-I think a point to make is that it’s more an evolution of ideas rather than a radical change in requirements and this is not uncommon with all the versions of the BRC standards that have being published, they don’t often make sort of seismic jumps in requirements, it’s a transition or a working on the existing requirements and BRCGS Issue 9 is fundamentally following that pattern.
+I think a point to make is that it’s more an evolution of ideas rather than a radical change in requirements and this is not uncommon with all the versions of the BRC standards that have being published, they don’t often make sort of seismic jumps in requirements, it’s a transition or a working on the existing requirements and BRCGS version nine is fundamentally following that pattern.

 Another area where there’s been a change is that the standard has always previously talked about food safety and quality but now it’s also covering integrity and authenticity into the standard.
 So where there are references to making the requirements to actually set a system up to meet these points is also to bring authenticity.

 Now this is coming back to a problem or a growing problem of actually ensuring that the products you’re manufacturing is authentic, you think back to scandals around horse meat a few years ago, ten or fifteen years ago and the standard has been developing mechanisms for assessing authenticity of the products and the materials that go into the products, but this again is bringing this idea of developing systems to meet food safety quality and authenticity and this is mentioned in a number of places in the standard so again it’s a slight change in emphasis of the requirements.